What is Schema Therapy & is it the right choice for you?

 What can Schema Therapy treat?

 Schema Therapy is used to treat many mental health issues, including personality disorders, eating disorders, anxiety, and depression.
 It’s particularly useful in treating relationship difficulties and Chronic Depression.
-It’s also proved effective for substance abuse patients that relapse after other therapy types.
+It’s also proved effective for substance abuse patients who relapse after other therapy types.

 It has been helpful for individuals suffering from mental health issues who feel hopeless.
 They know they think and behave in ways that aren’t helpful to their progress but don’t know how they can change these negative patterns.

-Schema therapists help to transform your negative beliefs, behaviours, and emotions into positive ones.
+Schema therapists help to transform your negative beliefs, behaviors, and emotions into positive ones.
 So you can begin to understand yourself and your schemas.
 By doing this, you’re equipped to make easier progress in your treatment.

-How Schema Therapy works...
+How Schema Therapy Works…

 Schema Therapy employs 4 therapy techniques to help you overcome your Schemas: